rbonghi/jetson_stats/docs/index.rst

    jtop

-A simple interface will appear on your terminal, more capabilities are documented at :doc:`jtop` page.
+A simple interface will appear on your terminal, more capabilities are documented at :doc:`jtop/jtop` page.

 Advanced usage
 --------------